 The SOFA score is one of the most powerful tools in ICU medicine — both clinically and from a documentation standpoint.
 Proper SOFA scoring requires accurate, daily documentation of 6 specific physiological parameters, each traceable to an objective measurement.

-Learn more about how AI is transforming ICU discharge documentation in India, or explore the full ICU discharge summary generator to see how it works in practice.
+Learn more about how AI is transforming ICU discharge documentation in India, or explore the ICU discharge summary generator to see how it works in practice.

 Reduce ICU Documentation Time by 90%